mattdfuchs/policy-as-type/README.md

 ## Acknowledgements

-I would like to thank [Allen Brown, Jr.](https://www.linkedin.com/in/allen-brown-36b1261/), for many discussion and his careful reading which has significantly improved this paper.
+I would like to thank [Allen Brown, Jr.](https://www.linkedin.com/in/allen-brown-36b1261/), for many discussions and his careful reading which has significantly improved this paper.